HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 | invite_default    | url, id                                   |
 | invite_all        | url, id                                   |

-Note, if you use for example a `'user'` parser, then by default it will use the `user_default` flags, and it will ignore everyting else than `user_all`.
+- Note: If you use for example a `'user'` parser then by default it will use the `user_default` flags and it will ignore everything else than `user_all`.

-Some parsers, like `int`, or `str` do not have any flags, what means, their behaviour cannot be altered.
+Some parsers, like `int` or `str`, do not have any flags which means that their behaviour cannot be altered.

 ```py
 from hata import Embed